DanielYWoo/danielywoo.github.io/_posts/2023-02-13-health-check-probes-in-k8s.markdown

 ## Overview

 Kubernetes relies on health check probes to monitor the status of each pod and manage the lifecycles of them.
 The kubelet initiates three types of probes, as detailed in the [official documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes).
-However, there is a lack of practical guidance on designing and implementing these probes, resulting in incorrect usage by many users.
+However, there is a lack of practical guidance on designing and implementing these probes in real world, resulting in incorrect usage by many users.
 For example, some Spring Boot applications only use the default `/manage/health` endpoint for both liveness and readiness, which can lead to severe problems.
 This article aims to provide practical guidance on how to correctly design and implement the three probes to ensure the smooth functioning of your Kubernetes environment.

 >Note that there are many different methods to implement a probe, such as the command-line etc. In this article, we mainly focus on probes implemented via REST APIs.

 ## Liveness Probe

 Liveness means your container is alive and can make some progress.
 For instance, your container is up and running, and can handle incoming requests or messages.
 It may run very slow, but it can still make some progress.
-Most Kubernetes documents do not provide practical design guidance for real-world scenarios.
-This is part of the reason why so many developers make mistakes regarding the liveness probe.
-In this article, we will discuss some real-world scenarios.
+Many developers make mistakes regarding the liveness probe.
+We will discuss some real-world scenarios below.

 ### Case 1: Fail on Thread Deadlock/Livelock